 While in the Display Mode press the [Prog] key.
 The front panel Program LED above the key will glow green and the following selection menu will be displayed on the first three lines of the LCD display.
-The 4th line of the display is used to show the user key presses.

-Press Keys to Select Group Entry, or Press "Prog" to Exit
+Press Keys to Select

+Group Entry, or

+Press "Prog" to Exit